1975 spring offensive: Saigon and Mekong Delta

 At 4:58 a.m on 30 April, U.S. Ambassador Martin boarded a helicopter and departed from the US Embassy, Saigon on one of the last American evacuation flights.
 At 07:53 the last U.S. Marines were lifted from the roof of the U.S. Embassy.
 At 10:24 am.
 President Minh ordered all South Vietnamese forces to cease fighting.
 Later Minh would be escorted to a radio station, from which he declared the unconditional surrender of his government.
 Around noon, a PAVN tank, number 390, crashed through the gates of the Independence Palace.
 A crewman from the 843, which rammed into the side gate and got stuck, jumped out, ran up the steps, carrying the flag of the Provisional Revolutionary Government.
 A Western reporter on the scene asked the soldier his name and the man replied, "Nguyễn Văn Thiệu."

 The total number of South Vietnamese evacuated by the U.S. or self-evacuated and ending up in the custody of the United States for processing as refugees to enter the United States totaled 138,869.

 In the Mekong Delta, where South Vietnamese military forces still appeared intact and aggressive, IV Corps deputy commander Brigadier General Lê Văn Hưng planned to build a "secret section", to use the delta's agricultural wealth to form a resistance.
 Lê Văn Hưng created a secret campaign "Operation Linking Hands" to send the remaining ARVN soldiers and officers to hidden jungle locations and military bases places in Mekong Delta to form a prolonged counteroffensive against the PAVN/VC hoping for another ceasefire in early summer 1975 and keeping parts of the Mekong Delta as South Vietnam.
 Weeks before the Fall of Saigon, most of the provincial capitals in IV Corps were stable defended by aggressive ARVN military defenses.

 However, VC units began to engage ARVN forces and succeeded in isolating IV Corps from Saigon which put an end to the "secret section" plan.
 When President Minh announced the surrender of South Vietnam, IV Corps started to disintegrate.
 Both Lê Văn Hưng and IV Corps commander Nguyễn Khoa Nam disagreed with the surrender order.
 At 8 pm, VC units captured some regional districts in Mekong Delta.
 Although Lê Văn Hưng and a number of ARVN soldiers planned to continue to battle against VC units in Can Tho, many residents of Can Tho opposed continued resistance believing the VC would start shelling Can Tho causing numerous casualties in the city.

 Lê Văn Hưng agreed to stand down the defense of Can Tho due to the poor options for escape or prolonged defense.
-Around 8 P.M, Lê Văn Hưng told his remaining soldiers that he did not want to endure a siege similar to what he had experienced at An Lộc in 1972, he later committed suicide and the defense of Can Tho was finished.
-IV Corps was dissolved shortly after the death of Lê Văn Hưng.
+Around 8 P.M, Lê Văn Hưng told his remaining soldiers that he did not want to endure a siege similar to what he had experienced at An Lộc in 1972.
+He later committed suicide and the defense of Can Tho was finished.
+IV Corps was dissolved shortly after.
 On the same day, Brigadier General Trần Văn Hai committed suicide in Dong Tam Base Camp.